Common Italian Idioms: Idiomatic Expressions for Everyday Conversation

 This translates to "to have your hands in dough," but it means to be involved in something or to have influence over a situation.
 Sometimes it carries a slightly negative connotation, suggesting someone is meddling where they shouldn't be.
 The connection to pasta making is such a perfect Italian touch.

 Food idioms are everywhere in Italian.
-These expressions show just how central eating is to Italian culture.
+These expressions show just how important eating is to Italian culture.

 Non tutte le ciambelle riescono col buco